Military Frontier

 The Military Frontier was a borderland of the Habsburg monarchy and later the Austrian and Austro-Hungarian Empire.
 It acted as the cordon sanitaire against incursions from the Ottoman Empire.

 The establishment of the new defense system in Hungary and Croatia took place in the 16th century, following the election of Ferdinand I as king.
 Six districts under special military administration were established in Hungary and Croatia.
 The Croatian Military Frontier and the Slavonian Military Frontier came under the jurisdiction of the Croatian Sabor and ban.
 In 1627, they were placed under the direct control of the Habsburg military.
 For more than two centuries, they would retain complete civilian and military authority over the area, up to the abolition of the Military Frontier in 1881.

 During the 17th century, the territory was expanded towards the east and new sections were created.
 By then, it stretched from Croatia proper in the west to eastern Transylvania in the east and included parts of present-day Croatia, Bosnia and Herzegovina, Serbia, Romania and Hungary.
 During this period, the defence system was also changed, from a conventional garrison model to one of 'soldier-settler' communities.

 The inhabitants of the area were known as the Grenzer (or frontiersmen).
 They were mostly Serbian, Croatian, German, Vlach and other colonists.
 In exchange for land-grants, religious freedom and favorable tax rates, they colonized the area and served as the bulwark for the monarchy against Ottoman incursions.
-Germans had been recruited by Hungary in the late 18th century to resettle and develop the Danube River Valley, and became known as Donauschwaben.
+Germans were recruited in the late 18th century by the Habsburg monarchy to resettle and develop the Danube River Valley in the Kingdom of Hungary, and became known as Danube Swabians.
 The military regiments formed by the settlers had a vested reason to stand and fight and were familiar with local terrain and conditions.
 They soon gained a formidable military reputation.